Who We Are

 Social Equity + Community Health Manager

-With more than ten years of experience in education, communication, and public health, Valerie unleashes her creative and strategic thinking, her aptitude for writing, and her deep sense of passion to engage stakeholders, weave compelling narratives, and drive change.
-Valerie pursues projects and policy opportunities with local government partners that advance public interests.
+With more than ten years of experience in education, communication, and public health, Valerie unleashes her creative and strategic thinking and her aptitude for writing to weave compelling narratives and drive change.
 Focused on community-driven planning processes, she has led a variety of innovative projects and programs examining social networks, community assets, and resilience strategies.
 Valerie believes in the power of story to move people, and she uses bottom-up, holistic engagement strategies that help people tell their stories, and in so doing, become more invested in where they live, work, and play.

 Valerie earned a BA in history from UC Irvine and a Master of Public Health degree from the University of Washington.
 Valerie collaborated with the Sightline Institute and other local and national stakeholders on her publication, “Ouch Surfing: Getting Killer Chemicals Out of Your Furniture” — which helped reverse a long-standing but scientifically-discredited flammability standard in California.

 Working alongside nonprofits and social services, Blake’s professional experience and ethos emphasize the frontline service-provider perspective of authentic involvement, equitable development, and rigorous transparency.
 In Americorps, he facilitated inclusive and restorative development for disadvantaged families and children in Salt Lake City.
 In Peace Corps eSwatini, he worked in partnership with communities doing grassroots engagement and health education and was elected to the Peer Support and Inclusion Network.
 Blake brings his adaptive mindset, problem-solving prowess, and passion for excellence to all his projects.